chen0040/keras-text-summarization/README.md

 ### Summarization

-To use the trained deep learning model to summarize an article, you can use the following code:
+To use the trained deep learning model to summarize an article, the following code demo how to do this:

 ```python